 Our first month and Christmas together was more than we could of ever wished for – Elsie seemed a very content baby who slept a lot and hardly every cried.
 We saw the midwife on five occasions due to my wife having pains following the birth, each time we asked about the blue colour of Elsie’s hands and feet, and were told it was perfectly normal.

 Then my wife started having severe stomach pain and we ended up in hospital on the delivery ward, for her to be checked over.

-While I was changing our beautiful daughter’s nappy a midwife noticed the colour of her hands and feet, she questioned us and we just told her they had always been like that and had been told it was normal – but she contacted the paediatrician to come and take a look.
+While I was changing our beautiful daughter’s nappy a midwife noticed the colour of her hands and feet.
+She questioned us and we just told her they had always been like that and we had been told it was normal – but she contacted the paediatrician to come and take a look.